-Deming Chain Reactionby John Hunter
+Deming Chain Reaction

-From page 3 of Out of the Crisis
+From Out of the Crisis

 The prevailing action during the crisis Dr. Deming alluded to in the title of his books was to cut costs to improve profits.
 Massive layoffs of employees would get executives big bonuses and send stock prices up.
-Sadly focusing on cost cutting and layoffs is too often still the way some executives think.
+Sadly, focusing on cost cutting and layoffs is too often still the way some executives think.

 There has been more acceptance, though, of the idea that to improve, the focus should be on continual improvement, not cost cutting.
 By focusing on continual improvement you are able to remove waste, reduce errors, and remove delays.
 Reducing costs through process improvement, and at the same time improving productivity and product effectiveness, allows a company to benefit from the positive chain reaction Dr. Deming explained.